Skip to content

 More on this: When a solar system on the balcony is worthwhile

-Can unused electricity always be sold to the local energy provider?
+Can unused electricity always be sold to the local energy supplier?

 A private individual with DIY skills can install a balcony system themselves.
-How does it work with a roof system?
+What about a roof system?

-König: “It is always recommended to have a roof system installed by a professional, for insurance reasons alone.”
+König: “It is always advisable to have a roof system installed by a professional, if only for insurance reasons.”

 What safety regulations must be observed during installations?

-König: During the installation of PV modules, the relevant building standards, such as those for timber construction, steel construction, lightweight metal construction, and structural standards for wind and snow loads on structures, must be strictly adhered to.
+König: When installing PV modules, it is essential to comply with the relevant building standards, such as those for timber construction, steel construction, light metal construction, and structural standards for wind and snow loads on structures.

-How much electricity do a roof and a balcony system provide?
+How much electricity do a roof and a balcony system supply?

-König: “This cannot be stated generally.
-It always depends on the system, orientation, and size.
-The average electricity consumption of a single-family home is also not really reliable to generalize, as it varies greatly depending on the number of people living in the house, the number and age of devices, and the frequency of use.”
-(Editor’s note: According to the Consumer Center, a standard module measuring 1 by 1.7 meters provides between 350 and slightly more than 400 watts of electricity.)
+König: “This cannot be said in general terms.
+It always depends on the system, the orientation, and the size.
+The average electricity consumption of a single-family house is also not really generalizable, as it varies greatly depending on the number of people living in the house, the number and age of devices, and the number and frequency of use.”
+(Editor’s note: According to the Consumer Center, a standard module measuring 1 by 1.7 meters provides between 350 and just over 400 watts of electricity.)

 The optimal solar system also includes a storage unit.
 How does the electricity get into this battery?

-König: “Electricity from the storage unit enters the private power grid via a so-called inverter.
+König: “The electricity from the storage unit enters the private power grid via a so-called inverter.
 Using PV modules mounted on the roof or balcony, sunlight is converted into electrical energy.
-When sunlight hits the silicon of a solar cell, energy is released as direct current through the photovoltaic process.
+As soon as sunlight hits the silicon of a solar cell, energy is released in the form of direct current through the so-called photovoltaic process.
 To be used in the household, it is converted into alternating current using an intermediate inverter.”

-Adrienne Gehre: “Lead-acid or lead-gel batteries have long been obsolete in the residential sector.
-Today, high-performance lithium-ion storage units dominate the market.
+Adrienne Gehre: “Lead-acid or lead-gel batteries have long been obsolete in the home sector.
+Instead, high-performance lithium-ion power storage units dominate the market today.
 A special form of lithium-ion batteries is lithium iron phosphate storage.
 Both technologies are used by major manufacturers today and enable high performance over a long period.

-Demand for environmentally friendly storage solutions is growing.
-Promising alternatives include so-called salt storage, which are both environmentally friendly and efficient.
-However, their technology is not yet fully developed compared to lithium-ion batteries.”
+Meanwhile, the demand for environmentally friendly storage solutions is growing.
+So-called salt storage units, which are both environmentally friendly and efficient, are considered a promising alternative.
+However, their technology is not yet as advanced as lithium-ion batteries.”

 How Long Electricity Can Be Stored